Download the guide now

 Every effort will be made to vaccinate students who have completed consent but missed vaccination throughout the year at subsequent school clinics.
 Where this is possible, parents will be advised of arrangements for catch-up vaccinations.

-Where PHU/CHC school immunisation teams have capacity, catch up clinics will be conducted in Year 8 and Year 11 for all the consents submitted the year before.
+Where PHU/CHC school immunisation teams have capacity, catch-up clinics will be conducted in Year 8 and Year 11 for all the consents submitted the year before.
 Alternatively, free catch-up vaccines are available through local general practitioners (GPs), pharmacist immunisers and Aboriginal Medical Services (AMS).
-Please note the GP may charge a consultation fee.
+Please note that the GP may charge a consultation fee.

 If your child is in Year 7 or Year 10, you can give consent online for their routine school vaccinations.